Ceramic vs induction hobs: Which one is right for your kitchen, budget, and cooking habits?

 As such, as they'll be cooking food quicker, you'll be using them for less time, saving money overall.

-Find out if energy efficient appliances will save you money with our guide.
+Find out what other energy efficient appliances will save you money with our guide.

-While ultimately this decision will come down to budget, induction hobs have by far more advantages than ceramic hobs, due to their more modern technology and efficiency.
+While ultimately this decision will come down to budget as well as convenience, induction hobs have by far, more advantages than ceramic hobs, due to their more modern technology and efficiency.

 Ceramic hobs, while still perfectly functional, fall down in almost every category when compared to induction hobs but might be the only option for those not connected to gas or on a budget.